Compensatory damages compensate an injured person for losses suffered in a Colorado personal injury case.

-One of the primary costs of an accident are the medical bills caused by a person’s injuries.
+One of the primary costs of an accident is the medical bills caused by a person’s injuries.
 When another person is responsible for the accident, he or she should also be responsible for the medical bills the victim suffered as a result.

-This includes not only the costs already incurred at of the time of the trial but also the expected future costs of medical bills for the years to come.
+This includes not only the costs already incurred at the time of the trial but also the expected future costs of medical bills for the years to come.

 2.2 Can I recover money for damage to my property, such as my car?